avelino/awesome-go/README.md

 * [mango](https://github.com/paulbellamy/mango) - Mango is a modular web-application framework for Go, inspired by Rack, and PEP333.
 * [Martini](https://github.com/go-martini/martini) - Martini is a powerful package for quickly writing modular web applications/services in Golang.
 * [medeina](https://github.com/imdario/medeina) - Medeina is a HTTP routing tree based on HttpRouter, inspired by Roda and Cuba.
+* [mux](https://github.com/gorilla/mux) - A powerful URL router and dispatcher for golang.
 * [neo](https://github.com/ivpusic/neo) - Neo is minimal and fast Go Web Framework with extremely simple API.
 * [pat](https://github.com/bmizerany/pat) - Sinatra style pattern muxer for Go’s net/http library, by the author of Sinatra.
 * [Resoursea](https://github.com/resoursea/api) - A REST framework for quickly writing resource based services.